top of page

 Battle at Baduhenna Forest with the farmstead of Cruptorix by Goetze, Glimmerveen & Deviant Art

-The Romans suffered significant losses against the Frisians in the Baduhenna Forest.
-Tacitus reports 900 Roman casualties in the forests, and yet another 400 Roman soldiers who killed each other just after their retreat at the villa or farmstead of a certain person named Cruptorix.
-The reason for the butchery at Cruptorix' villa was fear of mutiny and betrayal, after the massacre in the forests, and the fear they would be slaughtered by the strong Frisians soon.
-We are familiar with the agitated nature of southern Europeans, but we did not know that it can be this strong.
-Anyway, after this battle, the quote below of the Roman historians:
+The Romans suffered heavy losses at the hands of the Frisians in the Baduhenna Forest.
+Tacitus reports that 900 Roman soldiers were killed in the woods, followed by another 400 who turned on one another in despair after retreating to the villa of a certain person named Cruptorix.
+The bloodshed at Cruptorix’s estate was driven by fear—fear of mutiny, of betrayal, and of imminent slaughter by the resurgent Frisians after the massacre in the forest.
+We are familiar with the somewhat agitated nature of southern Europeans, but we did not know that it can be this strong.

-The reports of Tacitus are supported by archaeological finds.
-Archaeological research has found no less than 520 lead sling bullets at the former fortresses that were under siege by the Frisian men and women.
+The reports of Tacitus are supported by archaeological evidence.
+Excavations have uncovered no fewer than 520 lead sling bullets at the former fortresses besieged by the Frisian men and women.

-As a consequence of this fierce resistance, the Romans had to give up their pre-limes fortresses at the River IJ at modern Velsen-Zuid as well.
-Maybe this applies to the recently discovered fortifications at the town of Krommenie too, located circa twenty kilometers northwest of Amsterdam.
-The Romans were pushed back south by the Frisians, behind the River Rhine.
-And, as it was perceived in Rome in those days, the imperial army had lost much of its honour in the north against the Germanic tribes above the River Rhine.
+As a result of this fierce resistance, the Romans were forced to abandon their pre-limes fortresses at the River IJ near the present-day town of Velsen-Zuid.
+This may also apply to the recently discovered fortifications at the town of Krommenie, about twenty kilometers northwest of the city of Amsterdam.
+Driven back by the Frisians, the Romans retreated south of the Lower Rhine Rhine.
+In Rome, it was perceived that the imperial army had lost much of its honour in the north against the Germanic tribes beyond the River Rhine.
+To quote the Roman historian Tacitus:

-Despite all military efforts, the River Rhine turned out to be the most northern border of the empire on the continent.
-Do not forget, no less than three Roman legions were slaughtered by Germanic tribes in the relatively nearby Teutoburg Forest at the present-day town of Kalkriese in Germany not long before, in the year AD 9.
-A battle also referred to as the Variana clades 'Varian disaster' (Mees 2023).
-An even more humiliating defeat.
-With the already mentioned disastrous battle against the Frisians in AD 28, the Romans adjusted their ambitions in expanding their territory northward.
-For the time being, that was, because one famous Roman army commander would give it yet another try, as we shall see further below.
+Despite all military efforts, the River Rhine ultimately became the northernmost frontier of the empire on the continent.
+Not long before, in AD 9, no fewer than three Roman legions had been annihilated by Germanic tribes in the Teutoburg Forest near present-day Kalkriese in Germany—a catastrophe remembered as the Variana clades, the 'Varian disaster' (Mees 2023), and an even more humiliating defeat.
+With the additional setback of the disastrous battle against the Frisians in AD 28, Rome scaled back its ambitions to expand further north.
+For the time being, that is—for one famous Roman commander would later attempt once more, as we shall see below.

 More resistance

-Also on the south bank of the River Rhine, not far from Lugdunum, the Romans constructed a huge military complex consisting of a harbour, very big horrea 'granaries', a castrum 'army camp', and a castellum 'fortress'.
-The complex, built in the year 39, was named Praetorium Agrippinae and was located at the modern town of Valkenburg, circa 15 kilometres north of the modern city of The Hague.
-It supported about 6,000 military personnel.
-The purpose of this huge military site was to serve as one of the bases for the invasion of Britannia.
-It was Emperor Caligula who personally inspected the base in the year 40.
-In the following years, the invasion of Britannia unfolded.
-Emperor Caligula was murdered a year after he visited the military site at Valkenburg.
-See featured image of this blog post, the death of Caligula with his mother Agrippinae behind the drapes, painted by the Frisian artist Sir Lourens Alma-Tadema (see notes further below).
-Caligula pagato il fio, indeed.
+On the south bank of the River Rhine, not far from castellum Lugdunum, the Romans built a vast military complex comprising a harbour, massive horrea (granaries), a castrum (army camp), and a castellum.
+Erected in AD 39, it was named Praetorium Agrippinae or 'Agrippina’s Headquarters,' and stood at the present-day town of Valkenburg, about fifteen kilometres north of the city of The Hague.
+Designed to support some 6,000 soldiers, the site served as a key base for the planned invasion of Britannia.
+Emperor Caligula personally inspected the complex in AD 40, shortly before the campaign unfolded.
+A year later, he was murdered.
+The featured image in this blog post shows his death, with his mother Agrippina behind the drapes, painted by the Frisian artist Sir Lourens Alma-Tadema (see notes below).
+Infatti, Caligula dovette pagare il fio.
+Indeed, Caligula had to pay the price.

-In the year 46, under the command of 'pirate' Gannascus and member of the Cananefates tribe, the Chauci together with the Frisians started raiding the North Sea coasts south of the River Rhine all the way to Gaul.
-A year later, General Corbulo was appointed in the north to restore order.
-He started punitive expeditions against the Chauci and the Frisians, and managed to subdue the Frisians.
-The limes, part of the Limes Germanicus, were erected along the south banks of the Lower River Rhine from AD 47 onward.
-Despite commander-in-chief Corbulo was quite successful in giving the Frisians and the Chauci a hard time, Rome ordered Corbulo to stop his campaigns and, once again, to settle with the River Rhine as the northern-most border of the empire.
-Army camp Flevum was given up.
-Corbulo left the area in the year 50.
-Probably feeling he could have achieved so much more if only the ever out-of-touch bureaucrats in the capital had listened to him.
+In AD 46, under the command of the 'pirate' Gannascus of the Cananefates tribe, the Chauci and the Frisians began raiding the North Sea coasts south of the Lower River Rhine as far as Gaul.
+The following year, General Corbulo was dispatched by Rome to the north to restore order.
+He launched punitive expeditions against the Chauci and Frisians and succeeded in subduing the latter.
+From AD 47 onward, the limes—part of the Limes Germanicus—were established along the south bank of the Lower River Rhine.
+Although Corbulo proved highly effective in harrying both the Frisians and the Chauci, Rome ordered him to halt his campaigns and once again accept the River Rhine as the empire’s northernmost frontier.
+The army camp at Flevum was abandoned, and in AD 50 Corbulo withdrew from the region—likely convinced he could have accomplished far more had the ever out-of-touch bureaucrats in the capital heeded his judgment.

 Do you want me to tell you what wrecks all poetry?
 It is the dissonance of German and barbarian thrumming.